CIBC-Internal/python/Doc/library/doctest.rst

    Optional argument *exclude_empty* defaults to false.
 If true, objects for which no doctests are found are excluded from consideration.
-The default is a backward compatibility hack, so that code still using :meth:`doctest.master.summarize` in conjunction with :func:`testmod` continues to get output for objects with no tests.
+The default is a backward compatibility hack, so that code still using :meth:`doctest.master.summarize <DocTestRunner.summarize>` in conjunction with :func:`testmod` continues to get output for objects with no tests.
 The *exclude_empty* argument to the newer :class:`DocTestFinder` constructor defaults to true.